ArchiXL/SmartComments/README.md

 After posting a comment the API queues a page data update job.
 If SMW has been
 installed, the *BeforeDataUpdateComplete* hook invokes a routine that stores
 comments data as subobjects attached to the respective wiki page.

-## Managing JavaScript Files in the Extension
-This MediaWiki extension includes a significant JavaScript library that is bundled into a single minified file for production use.
-To make adjustments to the included JavaScript files, you can modify the `JavascriptLoader` class provided in the extension.

-### Modifying JavaScript Files
-The `JavascriptLoader` class handles the loading and inclusion of JavaScript files for this extension.
-If you need to add or remove specific JavaScript files, follow these steps:

-1. Locate the `JavascriptLoader` class in your extension's source code.
-This class is responsible for managing the loading of JavaScript files.

-2. To **add** or remove a new JavaScript file:
-  - Place your JavaScript file in a suitable location within your extension's directory structure.
-  - Open the `JavascriptLoader` class and find the relevant method responsible for adding JavaScript files.
-  - Inside this class, use the appropriate static $packageFiles to include or remove your new JavaScript file.

-### Minification and Deployment
-Run the maintenance script 'minifier.php' if you made any changes to the JavaScript resources.
-This is necessary to reflect any changes!

-### Debugging Mode
-You can enable debugging mode by appending `?debug=true` to the URL query parameters.
-When debugging mode is enabled, the individual script files will be loaded instead of the minified bundle.
-This can be useful for development and debugging purposes.